Needed: A Civil Righteousness Movement

 With no end in sight to prejudice and bigotry, we need a fresh perspective and a new movement.

-On Monday, Jan.
-15, the United States observed an annual national holiday commemorating the life of civil rights leader Martin Luther King Jr. Ironically, exactly one day before marked the 55th anniversary of the speech that defined the life of George C. Wallace, who was perhaps the most famous icon of everything King opposed.
+In mid-January, the United States observes an annual national holiday commemorating the life of civil rights leader Martin Luther King Jr. Ironically, around the same time is an anniversary of the speech that defined the life of George C. Wallace, perhaps the most famous icon of everything King opposed.

-At the same time, King was the representative figure of the movement to free the black people from their economic, political and social chains.
+At the same time, King was the representative figure of the movement to free the Black people from their economic, political and social chains.
 Only seven months after Wallace’s inauguration, on Aug.
-28, 1963, King gave the passionate “I Have a Dream” speech for which he is most famous.
+28, 1963, King gave his passionate “I Have a Dream” speech.

 A rare epiphany

 Both of these men met violence in their causes.
-King was killed by an assassin’s bullet 50 years ago on April 4, 1968, as he stood on a motel balcony in Memphis, Tennessee.
-Four years later, on May 15, 1972, as he campaigned for president in Laurel, Maryland, Wallace somehow survived being shot five times.
+King was killed by an assassin’s bullet on April 4, 1968.
+Four years later, on May 15, 1972, as he campaigned for president, Wallace somehow survived being shot five times.
 He spent the remaining 26 years of his life in pain, permanently paralyzed and in a wheelchair.

 Why are we still struggling?

 So why, after all these years, are so many people all over the world still struggling with prejudice and bigotry?
 Why aren’t these curses distant memories of an age long past?